When people talk about The Corn Islands, their eyes light up.

 What more could you want for a Robinson Crusoe getaway?
 After all, this is the Little Corn experience you came for.

-While some of the hotels, of which there are few, will offer cable TV, Wifi etc. your average beach bungalow style accommodation will not have electricity until 2.00 in the afternoon, has no wifi or phone reception.
-It will have loads of hammocks strung under palm trees, stunning beaches and excellent little restaurants and bars where you can down some very cheap drinks and eat fresh fish and lobster.
+In lieu of power and contact with the outside world, you will have loads of hammocks strung under palm trees, stunning beaches and excellent little restaurants and bars where you can down some very cheap drinks and eat fresh fish and lobster.

 The food on Little Corn is excellent and there are enough choices to keep you in new, albeit casual dining experiences for your stay.
 A meal of two lobsters with salad and, of course, plantains will cost around $8 USD.
 A whole fresh fish around the same and beer from a bar will set you back no more than $1.50 at the more casual establishments.